Pesonet1/qgis_plugin_base/scripts/script_instructions.md

 # Using

 After installation plugin should be available for use.
-Any time user needs to update plugin new version needs to be copied to the target environment to the specified version path (that the scripts use).
+Anytime user needs to update plugin new version needs to be copied to the target environment to the specified version path (that the scripts use).
 These scripts don't provide any automated solution for this.
 However CI tools (Jenkins, Gitlab CI etc.) can be used to automatically load source code into new folder and update scripts files.